 Choose the Right Mental Health EHR for Your Agency

-Picking an Electronic Health Records is a really important decision; how do you choose the right mental health EHR for your agency?
+Picking an Electronic Health Record is an important decision.
+How do you choose the right mental health EHR for your agency?

 1. Make a list of the mental health EHR items that matter most

-For example, if you don’t do your own billing, you’ll want to communicate that immediately to a potential system’s sales team so they can connect you with the right product.
+You’ll want to communicate that immediately if you don’t do your billing.
+This way, the sales team can connect you with the right product.

-If the most vital issue to your agency is ensuring that you don’t use expired authorizations or that you can run a report showing which clients have no-showed for appointments, you need to let your prospective mental health EHRs know immediately, so you don’t waste time considering software that can’t do what you need most.
+Suppose the most vital issue to your agency is ensuring that you don’t use expired authorizations.
+In that case, you must inform prospective mental health EHRs immediately.
+This prevents wasted time considering the software that can’t do what you need most.

-Once you identify the backbone of your agency’s needs, you’ll have a much easier time weeding out systems that may not deliver.
+Once you identify the backbone of your agency’s needs, you’ll have a much easier time weeding out systems.

 2. Create an email template of these vital necessities

-Write up a brief description of the current flow of your organization: an overview of how you see clients, what records you keep, and what protocols you routinely utilize.
-Additionally, craft a wish list of what you want for the future: ie, what you’re hoping to change in your day-to-day operations within the next year, a few years down the road, and over the next decade.
+Write up a brief description of the current flow of your organization.
+Include an overview of how you see clients, what records you keep, and what protocols you routinely utilize.
+Additionally, craft a wish list of what you want for the future.
+For example, what do you hope will change in your day-to-day operations within the next year?
+What about a few years later, and over the next decade?

 Knowing what you need now – and what direction you want to take going forward – serves two purposes.
-Describing your non-negotiable agency priorities in writing will help solidify your boundaries – and can provide clarity among your team, as you bring your department heads into this process.
+Describing your non-negotiable agency priorities in writing will help solidify your boundaries and can provide clarity among your team.
 It will also make your research more effective by streamlining communication with vendors.

 Ideally, you want to be on a system that grows with your organization.
 It should not only satisfy your current needs – but also support your evolving goals & growth over time.